lamseck-jonathan/laravel-test/README.md

 What do we expect from you:
  - the link of the git repository in the tally form you need to fill to submit your application
  - several commits, with an explicit message each time
- - add a readme to explain your process and principles you've followed
+ - add a readme to explain your process, principles you've followed and the command to use your app

+## Test this app
+You can test the app with a `make example`

 **Good luck!**